 In the IT world where things seem to change every day, the cloud should be old news by now.
 After all, it was way back in 1996 when a group of technology executives at Compaq Computer started referring to the future of the internet as cloud computing.

 More than two decades later the cloud is still a disrupter, and the market for it shows no sign of slowing down.
-According to Statista, a leading provider of market and consumer data, the public cloud services market is expected to reach around $266.4 billion in size in 2020.
-By 2022, cloud market revenue is expected to exceed $350 billion.
+According to Statista, a leading provider of market and consumer data, the public cloud services market is expected to reach around $525.6 billion in 2023 with market volume growing to an expected $881.8 billion by 2027.

 Much of that growth will be derived from cloud migrations.
-This week’s blog features a Q&A with Daven Winans, Director of Services, on some of the main considerations to help ensure a successful cloud migration.
+This blog features a Q&A with US Signal's Daven Winans, Vice President of Engineering, on some of the main considerations to help ensure a successful cloud migration.

 Are there any issues that US Signal commonly sees that organizations should be aware of as they plan their cloud migrations?

-US Signal‘s Professional Services team has compiled as a list of some very specific technical hurdles — and mitigation strategies for them — that seems to grows with each migration performed.
+US Signal‘s Professional Services team has compiled as a list of some very specific technical hurdles — and mitigation strategies for them — that seems to grow with each migration performed.

 Some of the issues that are generally applicable to all customers include: